43Wright/Final-Project/README.md

 ![](README_files/figure-gfm/unnamed-chunk-14-1.png)<!-- -->

-We see that the graphic remains about the same in terms of its looks with Biology majors on average having the highest total expenses
+We see that the graphic remains about the same in terms of its looks with Biology majors on average having the highest total expenses.

 ### Distribution of Gender and Majors